How to protect your property from fraud

 - If the property is not registered with HM Land Registry

-Over the last 10 years, around £55 million has been paid out under the indemnity scheme because of forgeries.
-This is a significant sum and so, wherever possible, HM Land Registry will try to recover indemnity payments from wrongdoers who have caused or contributed to the fraud.
-We strongly believe that you should not become a victim of property fraud and advise that you take these precautionary steps.
+Over the last ten years, around £55 million has been paid out under the indemnity scheme because of forgeries.
+This is a significant sum, so, wherever possible, HM Land Registry will try to recover indemnity payments from wrongdoers who have caused or contributed to the fraud.
+We strongly believe you should not become a property fraud victim and advise taking these precautionary steps.

-Sign up to the Land Registry Property Alert Service
+Sign up for the Land Registry Property Alert Service

-Once you have signed up to the service, you will receive email alerts when certain activity occurs on your monitored properties, allowing you to take action if and when necessary.
+Once you have signed up for the service, you will receive email alerts when certain activity occurs on your monitored properties, allowing you to act if necessary.
 This service is free to set up via www.gov.uk/property-alert.
-Once you have signed up to this service the Land Registry property alert service will notify you of certain applications affecting the property you have registered for monitoring.
-If there is a change of ownership, for example, or a new mortgage placed on the property you will receive a notification alert.
-You are able to monitor up to ten registered properties in England and Wales.
-It is important to note that you don’t have to own the property, so could monitor the property for an elderly relative.
-Alerts are normally sent by email however, you can still use the service if you are not on-line by contacting HM Land Registry on 0300 006 0478.
-If you are to receive an alert about a suspicious activity you should take action immediately and contact the Land Registry Fraud Line on 0300 006 7030 (Monday to Friday, 8.30am to 5 pm).
+Once you have signed up for this service, the Land Registry property alert service will notify you of certain applications affecting the property you have registered for monitoring.
+If there is a change of ownership, for example, or a new mortgage placed on the property, you will receive a notification alert.
+You can monitor up to ten registered properties in England and Wales.
+It is important to note that you don’t have to own the property so that you can monitor it for an elderly relative.
+Alerts are normally sent by email.
+However, you can still use the service if you are not online by contacting HM Land Registry on 0300 006 0478.
+If you are to receive an alert about suspicious activity, you should immediately contact the Land Registry Fraud Line on 0300 006 7030 (Monday to Friday, 8.30 am to 5 pm).

 You should make sure that your property is registered at HM Land Registry.
-Your property will be registered if you bought it or mortgaged it since 1998.
+Your property will be registered if you bought or mortgaged it in 1998.
 If you’re unsure, you can check with the Land Registry who will be able to confirm whether it is registered or not.
-If your property is registered and you are a victim of property fraud where you suffer financial losses, you will be compensated through the Land Registry indemnity scheme.
-If your property is not currently registered with the Land Registry, then you can apply voluntarily for this to be registered.
-The Land Registry charges a discounted fee for voluntary registrations and we can prepare these applications for you at arrisons’Harrison’s Solicitors.
+If your property is registered and you are a victim of property fraud and suffer financial losses, you will be compensated through the Land Registry indemnity scheme.
+If your property is not currently registered with the Land Registry, you can apply voluntarily for this to be registered.
+The Land Registry charges a discounted fee for voluntary registrations, and we can prepare these applications for you at arrisons’Harrison’s Solicitors.

-Once your property is registered, it is imperative that you keep your contact details up to date.
+Once your property is registered, you must keep your contact details current.
 You can include an email address or an address overseas.
-If you do not live at the property and have moved addresses since the original property purchase, keeping contact details up to date is particularly important.
-Many Landlords with buy-to-let properties often overlook reviewing and updating their rental property portfolio contact details when they themselves move home.
+If you do not live at the property and have moved addresses since the original property purchase, keeping contact details current is particularly important.
+Many Landlords with buy-to-let properties often overlook reviewing and updating their rental property portfolio contact details when they move home.

-If you particularly feel that your property is at risk from fraud, you can apply for a restriction to be placed on your property designed to help prevent forgery and fraudulent activities.
-The restriction is intended to stop activity on your property unless a conveyancer or solicitor confirms the application was made by you.
-The Land Registry does not charge a fee for this restriction to be entered as long as the homeowners don’t live in the property they wish to protect.
-This restriction prevents the Land Registry from registering a sale or mortgage on your restricted property unless a conveyancer or solicitor certifies the application was submitted by you.
+Suppose you particularly feel that your property is at risk from fraud.
+In that case, you can apply for a restriction on your property designed to help prevent forgery and fraudulent activities.
+The restriction is intended to stop activity on your property unless a conveyancer or solicitor confirms you made the application.
+The Land Registry does not charge a fee for this restriction to be entered as long as the homeowners don’t live on the property they wish to protect.
+This restriction prevents the Land Registry from registering a sale or mortgage on your restricted property unless a conveyancer or solicitor certifies you applied.
 We at Harrison’s Solicitors can help with conveyancing and certification restrictions against properties.
-It is important that you do all that you can to protect your property and investments.
+You must do all that you can to protect your property and investments.

-If the property is unregistered, we advise that you submit your title deeds to the land registry as a voluntary application to have your deeds registered.
-It is only compulsory to register title if you purchase a title that is unregistered at the point of sale or mortgage charge.
-You can also ask your solicitor to apply for a restriction to be placed on the registers.
-This states that the property cannot be transferred or mortgaged without your solicitor or conveyancer supplying a certificate to the land registry and that the person applying to change the register is you.
-Any solicitor or conveyancer is obliged to carry out identity checks on their clients whenever a transaction takes place.
-It is vital to keep your contact details up to date with HM Land Registry so that they are able to contact you if required.
-You are allowed to give up to three contact addresses which may be an email address or an address abroad.
+If the property is unregistered, we advise you to submit your title deeds to the land registry as a voluntary application to register your deeds.
+Registering a title is only compulsory if you purchase an unregistered title at the point of sale or mortgage charge.
+You can also ask your solicitor to apply for a restriction on the registers.
+This states that the property cannot be transferred or mortgaged without your solicitor or conveyancer supplying a certificate to the land registry.
+The person applying to change the register is you.
+Any solicitor or conveyancer must carry out identity checks on their clients whenever a transaction occurs.
+It is vital to update your contact details with HM Land Registry so they can contact you if required.
+You are allowed to give up to three contact addresses: an email address or an address abroad.

-For further information or advice in respect of protecting your property, please contact us direct
+For further information or advice in respect of protecting your property, don’t hesitate to get in touch with us direct.

 Reading Office – Harrison’s Solicitors 7 Castle Street Reading RG1 7SBTel: 0118 321 2979 Email: reading@harrisonssolicitors.com |